 - Lift your legs off the ground and point your toes away from your body while engaging your core.
 This is where you should start all repeats.

 - Lift your legs 3-5 inches away from your starting position while keeping your alignment.
 At the top of the movement, take a breather.

 - Slowly lower your legs until they are just above the ground, maintaining your core engaged and your body in contact with the workout mat.
 At the bottom of the movement, it comes to a complete halt.

 - Repeat for the desired number of repetitions.

 Muscles Involved in Leg Lifts

-The leg lift is a bodyweight exercise that works all of your muscles, including lower and upper abs, hamstrings, lower back, quadriceps, and hip flexors.
-However, the muscle it targets will depend on the form you use and your starting position.
+The leg lift is a bodyweight exercise that works all your muscles, including the lower and upper abs, hamstrings, lower back, quadriceps, and hip flexors.
+However, the muscle it targets will depend on your form and starting position.

 Use the leg hip raises to target the rectus abdominis muscle on the front of your abdomen.
 In this exercise, you raise both your hips and legs.
 Then, hang from a high horizontal bar, bend your hips and knees as you lift your knees to your shoulders, or maintain your knees relatively straight as you raise your feet to the bar.

 You can get the same outcomes by performing comparable actions while clutching parallel bars or lying on a bench.
 We also call lying leg-hip lifts reverse crunches.